qutheory/cloud-documentation/docs/quick-start.md

 Next you will be asked if you'd like to add a database.
 If your application will need a database, you can do this now.
 Otherwise, ignore the prompt.
 You can always add a database later using `vapor cloud create db`.

-If you do add a database, the environment variables to accesso the database will be exposed to your Vapor application's config.
+If you do add a database, the environment variables to access the database will be exposed to your Vapor application's config.

-See https://docs.vapor.cloud/database/mysql/ for more information about accessing these variables.
+See the [MySQL Guide](database/mysql.md) for more information about accessing these variables.

 ### Replica Count

 For high availability and throughput, Vapor Cloud allows you to deploy your application to multiple replicas.
 However, for Free size replicas you are limited to `0` or `1` replicas.
 If you set the replica count to `0` your application will be taken offline.
 If you set it to `1` it will be online.

-Set the replica count to `1` so that our application will be online when we deploy.
+The replica count will automatically be set to `1` for a new application.
+You can use the `--replicas=` flag to change this in future deployments.

 ### Build Type